leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 console.log(carPriceLookUpTable[car.make][car.model][getYearKey(car.year)]);
 ```

-It isn't exactly a one-liner, but there is no nesting involved! the intention and logic are much more apparent than the first.
-Most of all the intention and logic are much more apparent than the first!
+It isn't exactly a one-liner, but there is no nesting involved!
+Also, intention and logic is clearer than the first.

 Let's look at a simpler version of the above example to understand how it works: